RandyBaeza/Caso-1-Diseno-de-software/README.md

 Choice:
 Unit/Component
--Why: RTL+Jest encourages testing component behavior like a user would, leading to more resilient tests.
+- Why: RTL+Jest encourages testing component behavior like a user would, leading to more resilient tests.
 Perfect for testing individual UI components and custom hooks.
--Alternatives considered: Enzyme: Largely forgotten in favor of RTL.
+- Alternatives considered: Enzyme: Largely forgotten in favor of RTL.
 Vitest: A great alternative to Jest but has a slightly smaller ecosystem.

 ---